pavanpower8897/HighLevel/Kafka/kafka.md

 While publishing the kafka messages we can explicitly mention the partition if not then kafka broker user its default partitioner which uses a hash function on key level to decide which parittion it should write in a evenly distributed messages accorss the partitions.
 Sarama go package also provides a way to implement a custom paritioner where we can use customer algorithms for message partition distribution.

+# Kafka consumer group

+Kafka consumer group is ntng but a list of consumers(In aws ec2 instances) who wants to share the partitions for consuming messages on kafka topic.
+Only one consumer can listen on certain partition so whenever a consumer is getting added to a consumer group partition assigner rebalance and assigns the partitions based on the situation.
+Only one consumer can be assigned to one partition.